tpvasconcelos/tpvasconcelos.io/_pages/education.md

 - **Classification:** First Class Honours
 - **Period:** Sep 2013 - Jun 2017

-Over the course of my degree, I was able to developed the intuition to identify relevant laws and principles, and apply appropriate mathematical tools and approximations when working on advanced problems in physics.
+Over the course of my degree, I was able to develop the intuition to identify relevant laws and principles and apply appropriate mathematical tools and approximations when working on advanced problems in physics.
-Throughout my Undergraduate studies, I developed several scientific computing projects, with a focus in data analysis, molecular dynamics and simulations.
-The looooong hours spent in the lab exposed my to advanced experimental methods in collection of experimental data, and I gained experience in evaluating the significance of the data, drawing relevant conclusions, applying the appropriate mathematical methods and calculating the significant statistics (it was worth it after all!).
-I also got plenty experience in communicating scientific information and producing clear and accurate scientific reports.
+Throughout my Undergraduate studies, I developed several scientific computing projects, with a focus on data analysis, molecular dynamics, and simulations.
+The looooong hours spent in the lab exposed me to advanced experimental methods in collection of experimental data, and I gained experience in evaluating the significance of the data, drawing relevant conclusions, applying the appropriate mathematical methods and calculating the significant statistics (it was worth it after all!).
+I also got plenty of experience in communicating scientific information and producing clear and accurate scientific reports.